GreenBalaclavaMan/Gamemaker-Video-Output-Adapter/README.md

 # Gamemaker-Video-Output-Adapter
+Made by @GreenBalaclavaMan

 A drag and drop solution for adapting a gamemaker project to a variety of possible output resolutions and aspect ratios.

-This tool consists of a single object, that will automatically set the output resolution of your project based on the target screen resolution and aspect ratio.
+Designed to be as simple as possible, consisting of only one object, this tool will automatically adapt the viewport resolution to the target resolution of a user's display.